Wagamama is bringing vegan fish and chips to the high street for Veganuary, and it's served in true Wagamama style.

 This Veganuary, Wagamama has launched the first-ever high street vegan fish and chips served on traditional newspaper.

-The new dish makes Wagamama the first high street restaurant chain to offer a plant-based take on the British favourite and is another vegan innovation to be added to Wagamama’s 50% plant-based menu.
+The new dish makes Wagamama the first high street restaurant chain to offer a plant-based take on the British favourite and is another vegan innovation to be added to Wagamama’s vegan menu.

 They call it Tempura F-ish + Bang Bang Yaki-imo.
 It’s a flavour-packed Japanese-inspired take on a classic fish and chips, created in true Wagamama style.